Learning Our Faith

 The Ukrainian Catholic Religious Education Centre (UCREC) offers opportunities for adults to strengthen and to discover/rediscover their faith through the Eparchial Faith Formation Program.
 Contact the sisters at rel.ed@sasktel.net for more information.

 From time to time, when the opportunity arises, the parish education committee endeavours to organize informative/ learning sessions for adults.
-These are held on Sundays following the Knights of Columbus breakfasts.
-The start time is approximately 1:15 pm.
 Sessions will be announced in the bulletin and on Facebook.

 Bible Study